Teamwork/node-auto-launch/README.md

 We add a registry entry under `\Software\Microsoft\Windows\CurrentVersion\Run`.

 Note: If the user was to remove your app, this would be left in the registry, but that's not such a big deal.
 You can probably configure your uninstaller to unset it.

+#### Squirrel.Windows

+If you're using [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows), i.e. what's underneath Electron's built-in [`autoUpdater`](http://electron.atom.io/docs/api/auto-updater/) API on Windows, we add a registry entry for your app's `Update.exe` instead of your actual application.
+This is due to how Squirrel.Windows works under the hood.
+What if we didn't?
+Well, if the user started / restarted their machine after updating your app, it would launch the old version by mistake.

 # Would you like to contribute?